-Protection by aircraft for land-based or naval operations in war situations.‘they provide air cover for United Nations convoys of relief supplies’
+Protection from aircraft for land-based or naval operations in war situations.

 - ‘Escort carriers, designed to provide air cover for convoys and for amphibious landings, lacked the speed to stay with the larger fleet carriers, but they performed invaluable service for the Allies in both the Atlantic and the Pacific.’